-It’s happened to many a gardener.
-We have a beautiful zucchini or pumpkin vine that is growing strong, and all of a sudden it withers and dies.
+It has happened to many a gardener: We have a beautiful zucchini or pumpkin vine that is growing strong, and all of a sudden it withers and dies.
 If your beloved cucurbit showed no other signs of disease, the squash vine borer is a likely culprit.

 About the size of a wasp, squash vine borers are moths that lay eggs in the vines of squashes and pumpkins, favoring summer squash and zucchini in particular.
 The eggs hatch into larvae that look like white grubs, which bore into the stems of the plant, often killing it.
 Next the larvae burrow into the ground, build a cocoon, pupate, and settle in for the winter, emerging the following year to start the cycle over again.
 It’s possible to have the squash vine borer on your crop and not be aware it if only a few plants here and there mysteriously die early in the season.

 The University of New Hampshire Cooperative Extension has been studying this cucurbit pest for eight years as part of its Integrated Pest Management Program, funded by the New Hampshire Department of Agriculture, Markets and Food.
 The program, which started in the southern part of the state, expanded north in 2013 due to additional funding.
 The goals of the IPM program are to see how insect pests are operating in New Hampshire and gain valuable information to help growers manage insect pests with fewer insecticides.